List of Deadliest Warrior episodes: Episode 5: Yakuza vs. Mafia

 At a Japanese hotel's reception, a couple's filing in for the night, before being ambushed by the Yakuza from one corner...and the Mafia right on the other exit of the hotel.
-One of the Mafia's members prepares a Molotov Cocktail for a spicy welcoming, but he's cut short by one of the civilians shouting "Bakudan desu!"
+One of the Mafia's members prepares a Molotov cocktail for a spicy welcoming, but he's cut short by one of the civilians shouting "Bakudan desu!"
 (That's a bomb!); this causes the Yakuza to retaliate swiftly by shooting rounds of British Sten, but the Mafia doesn't stay behind and shoots from their Tommies as well, killing the civilians, one of which is used as meatshields by the Yakuza's leader.
 The men hide behind couches, doors, and sofas.
 Behind the welcoming counter, the same Molotov Gangster prepares another of his cocktails, but a Yakuza member lights up a ceramic grenade and rolls it towards, him, blowing up the Mafia member and setting him on fire at the same time, effectively killing him instantly.
 As the crossfire goes on, two Yakuza are gunned down by Tommy Gun rounds and another Mafia member is shot down by a Walther, causing the leader to run off.
 The Yakuza's leader goes for hiding on an elevator shaft, where another Mafia member was hiding, the Yakuza leader brings out his two Sais as the Mafia member brings out his trusty shaving blade.
 After a brief fight, the Yakuza Leader stabs the Mafia member in the heart, before finishing him off with his Walther.
-The crossfire continues on the stairways, where a Mafia member mows down a Yakuza member with a shot from his sawed-off Shotgun, before he himself being taken down by the Yakuza's British Sten's near-surgical accuracy.
+The crossfire continues on the stairways, where a Mafia member mows down a Yakuza member with a shot from his sawed-off Shotgun, before he himself being taken down by the Yakuza's German Walther's near-surgical accuracy.
 At the basement, the Mafia's leader, the lone remaining member, hides behind some lockers, as the remaining Yakuza member (barring out the leader), prepares to ambush him with his Sten, but the Mafia leader quickly disarms him with a strike from his baseball bat.
 The Yakuza brings out a pair of nunchaku, but the Mafia leader knocks him down, and proceeds to beat the Yakuza to death.
 As the Mafia leader heads into the boiler room, he encounters the Yakuza leader, leading to another exchange of rounds, before the Mafia leader has to reload, the Yakuza leader manages to aim his Walther to the Mafia leader's head, but he runs out of ammunition, allowing the Mafia leader to retaliate by bludgeoning him with his shotgun's body.
 The Yakuza leader quickly brings out his sai, while the Mafia leader brings out his switchblade, what follows is a close match between blades, which includes piercing through one of the boilers, the Mafia leader injures the Yakuza leader in the arm, before forcing him face-first into the hole on the boiler, disorienting him, and leaving him ready for a stab to the neck from the Mafia leader's ice pick, killing the Yakuza leader.
 With that off the way, the lone mafioso lights up a cigar, content with his victory, and prepares to leave, with another contract under his belt.